ernscht/nitro-project-scss/project/docs/nitro.md

 * Bower support
 * Yeoman component generator

+## Preparation

+This application was created by the yeoman [nitro generator](https://www.npmjs.com/package/generator-nitro).
+Before using, you need of course [node and npm](https://nodejs.org/) installed.
+And also you need the yeoman [nitro generator](https://www.npmjs.com/package/generator-nitro) and some dependencies installed globally.

+    npm install -g yo bower gulp jasmine karma-cli generator-nitro

 ## Daily Work - Creating Components & Pages

 ### Creating Components

 Components are created in the `components` folder.
 A component is an encapsulated block of markup with corresponding styles, scripts and data.
 For a better overview it is useful to define different types of components.
 It is recommended to make subfolders like `atoms`, `molecules` & `organisms`
 A component uses the following structure:

     /Example